ganmor/backbone-infinite-scroll/README.md

 Why
 ------
-Because the browser does not like when there is too much elements in the dom Because mobile browsers *really* don't like when there is too much elements in the dom.
+Because the browser does not like when there are too many elements in the dom;
+Because mobile browsers *really* don't like when there are too many elements in the dom.

 What you can do